 How We Do It

-At Rede Wealth we start off by getting to know you.
-During our financial planning conversations, we’ll ask about your current situation and what goals you may have.
+At Rede, we start off by getting to know you.
+During our financial planning conversations, we will ask about your current situation and what goals you may have.
 When you imagine the future, what matters most?
 Do you want liquidity for near-term purchases like a home?
-Do you plan to fund a child’s education or retire by a certain age?
+Do you plan to fund a child’s education or retire at a certain age?

 In addition to specific investment goals, you need to establish a time horizon for every objective.
 Consider where you are now, financially, and where you want to be in 5, 10 or 20 years.